akazukin5151/kpxhs/Theming.md

 - The only contents of the file is the list-of-tuples (**no assignments**, nothing else)
 - You cannot use `$` to replace parenthesis, because no functions are evaluated, the entire file is passed to the Haskell `read` function
 - Whitespace and newline rules follow normal Haskell rules for expressions
+- To be clear, the config and theme files are not valid Haskell modules that can be compiled.

 ### Attributes